iai-group/sigir2019-table2vec/README.md

 > L. Deng, S. Zhang, and K. Balog.
 Table2Vec: Neural Word and Entity Embeddings for Table Population and Retrieval.
 In: *Proceedings of SIGIR 2019*, July 2019.

+## Run files

+You can download a complet version of the runfiles [here](https://gustav1.ux.uis.no/downloads/sigir2019-table2vec/runfiles.zip).

 ## Test collection